Snaacky/thewiki/docs/guides/docker.md

 - `/home/user/data/media` - where your hardlinked files will reside, so that they can be read by your media server (Plex/Jellyfin/etc.)
   - `/home/user/data/media/tv` - where Sonarr will hardlink files.
   - `/home/user/data/media/movies` - where Radarr will hardlink files.
-  - You take this concept further and make more subfolders in `media` if you'd like to have one more than one Sonarr or Radarr instance.
+  - You can take this concept further and make more subfolders in `media` if you'd like to have one more than one Sonarr or Radarr instance.
 People sometimes do this if they'd like both a 4K and an HD version of a piece of media, as both the *arrs can only hardlink one version at a time.

 Paths for Docker are extremely important as configuring them incorrectly can break hardlinking and cause you to waste space!